Lyft extends service throughout 32 states

 Raczka says experience has shown that as people find out about the service, they summon more rides and more drivers usually follow.
 "We do improve service levels once we get into markets," she said.

-Uber says is has close to statewide coverage is in Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Maryland, Virginia and Florida.
+Uber says is has close to statewide coverage is in Massachusetts, Rhode Island, Connecticut, New York, New Jersey, North Carolina, Arkansas, Mississippi, Georgia, Pennsylvania, Maryland, Virginia and Florida.
 Spokeswoman MoMo Zhou questioned whether Lyft would have drivers available for rides in areas with low demand.

 There's clearly a market for ride services in rural areas, especially from people who are older, disabled or injured, said Gartner analyst Michael Ramsey.
 Until it becomes established, Lyft will have to pay drivers extra to fetch passengers in rural areas, generating some big losses, he said.